istio/istio.io/content/en/docs/setup/additional-setup/gateway/index.md

 ---

-Along with creating a service mesh, Istio allows you to manage [gateways](/docs/concepts/traffic-management/#gateways), which run at the edge of the mesh, providing fine-grained control over traffic entering and leaving the mesh.
+Along with creating a service mesh, Istio allows you to manage [gateways](/docs/concepts/traffic-management/#gateways), which are Envoy proxies running at the edge of the mesh, providing fine-grained control over traffic entering and leaving the mesh.

+Some of Istio's built in [configuration profiles](/docs/setup/additional-setup/config-profiles/) deploy gateways during installation.
+For example, a call to `istioctl install` with [default settings](/docs/setup/install/istioctl/#install-istio-using-the-default-profile) will deploy an ingress gateway along with the control plane.
+Although fine for evaluation and simple use cases, this couples the gateway to the control plane, making management and upgrade more complicated.
+For production Istio deployments, it is highly recommended to decouple these to allow independent operation.

-Follow this guide to deploy one or more gateways.
+Follow this guide to separately deploy and manage one or more gateways in a production installation of Istio.

 ## Prerequisites

 This guide requires the Istio control plane [to be installed](/docs/setup/install/) before proceeding.

+{{< tip >}}
+You can use the `minimal` profile, for example `istioctl install --set profile=minimal`, to prevent any gateways from being deployed during installation.
+{{< /tip >}}

-## Installing the gateway with injection
+## Deploying a gateway

 Using the same mechanisms as [Istio sidecar injection](/docs/setup/additional-setup/sidecar-injection/#automatic-sidecar-injection), the Envoy proxy configuration for gateways can similarly be auto-injected.

-This gives developers full control over the gateway deployment, while also simplifying operations.
+Using auto-injection for gateway deployments is recommended as it gives developers full control over the gateway deployment, while also simplifying operations.
 When a new upgrade is available, or a configuration has changed, gateway pods can be updated by simply restarting them.
 This makes the experience of operating a gateway deployment the same as operating sidecars.

 To support users with existing deployment tools, Istio provides a few different ways to deploy a gateway.
 Each method will produce the same result.
-Choose the method you are most familiar with:
+Choose the method you are most familiar with.

 {{< tip >}}
 As a security best practice, it is recommended to deploy the gateway in a different namespace from the control plane.